-Mike Wyatt, a personal injury attorney and partner at Mann, Wyatt & Tanksley, says seeking medical treatment at this time is a personal choice and the safety of each individual comes first.
+Mike Wyatt, a personal injury attorney and partner at Mann Wyatt Tanksley Injury Attorneys, says seeking medical treatment at this time is a personal choice and the safety of each individual comes first.
 A person choosing to delay initial or further treatment following a vehicle or other accident does not mean that person can’t pursue coverage of future medical expenses.

 The victim of an injury accident is bound to have a host of questions.
 Wyatt shares his professional insight into how to respond during this uncertain time:

 Q: If I am injured in a car wreck or other accident, should I seek medical treatment during this time that Covid-19 is a threat?

 A: This is a problem that many of my clients that are still going through the medical treatment process are experiencing.
 Regardless of whether or not you have an auto injury claim, your health and well-being should take priority.
 Although it’s true that if you treat early and often it will allow me to better establish the extent of your injuries when I present your case to the insurance company, I would never advise a client to seek treatment in a medical facility and put themselves at risk of contracting COVID-19 just to gain a perceived advantage in their case.
 At the end of the day, I want my clients to weigh the risks and benefits based on the urgency of the medical need only.
 Indeed, there’s never been a better time in history to explain a treatment delay.